Smitbafna/IPX/README.md

 **Example**: A musician sells 1000 fractional shares of their album for $50 each, raising $50K.
 When the album earns $5K monthly from streaming, each share owner automatically receives $5/month proportional to their ownership percentage.

 ---
+## Focusing on Empowering the Investors/Backers!

+## THE PROBLEM

+1 . **Fake Creators Could Launch Campaigns**

+  Until now, there was no cryptographic proof that a YouTube/Spotify account really belonged to the person launching a campaign.
+This opened the door to imposters.

+2 . **Popular Creators Could Launch False or Low-Quality Projects**

+  Even verified creators could raise funds for projects they later abandoned, leaving backers unprotected.

+Until now IPX focused on giving creators powerful tools to raise capital.
+Now we’re rolling out two upgrades designed to protect and empower investors too:

+**Verified Campaigns** –

+Creators must prove YouTube ownership & metrics via a zero-knowledge proof before launching.
+No private data leaves the browser.
+Only real, high-quality creators get listed.

+**On-Chain Insurance + Slashing**–

+A small % of every investment goes into an insurance pool.
+If a campaign fails or a creator misbehaves, investors can claim payouts and governance can slash creator revenue shares.

+---

 ## New Feature: YouTube Proof-Based Campaign Verification